nickbrowndev/pheonix/phoenix-project.md

 Understanding the flow of work is critical to achieving The First Way.
 This is about identifying the Work Centers that are the constraints in your organisation.

 # Observing the Flow of Work
 Work should only go in one direction - forward.
 When work is going backwards, it means waste.
 This might be because of defects, lack of specification or rework.
+When work flows backwards, it typically isn't well documented, which means that it isn't reproduceable and this situation will get worse over time as speed increases.
+This is a non-value add activity (waste).

 The goal is single-piece flow.
 In any system of work, the theoretical ideal is a single-piece flow, which maximises throughput and minimises variance.
 To get there you must reduce batch sizes.

 > You'll never hit the target you're aiming at if you can fire the cannon only once every nine months.
 Stop thinking about Civil-War era cannon, start thinking antiaircraft guns.